 What is a

-Members of a co-op’s board are Owner of the cooperative itself that are voted in to position by fellow Owners.
-Some board members also serve as officers, such as president, vice president, secretary and treasurer.
-Board officers have additional responsibilities and duties, which are usually described and outlined in the by-laws of the cooperative.
+Members of a co-op’s Board are Owners of the cooperative itself that are voted in to position by fellow Owners.
+Some Board Members also serve as officers, such as President, Vice President, Secretary and Treasurer.
+Board officers have additional responsibilities and duties, which are usually described and outlined in the bylaws of the cooperative.